-At Chesterfield Inlet, Inuit often gathered to seek employment or to trade goods.
+During the early fur pelt trade with the Hudson’s Bay Company Ltd. post in Chesterfield Inlet, Inuit often gathered to seek employment or to trade goods.
 Until the 1950’s, Chesterfield Inlet was a major centre north of Churchill, MB.
-It was the Hudson’s Bay Company’s main supply centre for other posts in the area, the site of the largest RCMP barracks, the largest Roman Catholic mission in the eastern arctic, as well as the largest medical and education centre
+It was the Hudson’s Bay Company’s main supply centre for other posts in the area, the site of the largest RCMP barracks, an the largest Roman Catholic mission in the eastern arctic, as well as the largest medical and education centre.

-In 1953 the National Film Board of Canada (ONF – NFB) documented a film story in Chesterfield Inlet: “In Celebration of Nunavut – Life On the Land”.
-The story depicts the history of the Inuit in the eastern arctic and Inuit traditions on the land.
+In 1953, the National Film Board of Canada (ONF – NFB) documented a film story in Chesterfield Inlet: “In Celebration of Nunavut – Life On the Land”.
+The story depicts the history of the Inuit in the eastern arctic and the Inuit traditions on the land.

-In the 1960s, the territorial government began to establish and administer settlements across the north and to develop services in remote settlements in the Northwest Territory.
-The Chesterfield Inlet Settlement Office was established in the 1960s under the direction of the territorial government.
-The Chesterfield Inlet Housing Association followed in 1968 to assist with the development of housing in Chesterfield Inlet.
+In the 1960’s, the territorial government began to establish and administer settlements across the north to develop services in remote settlements in the Northwest Territory.
+The Chesterfield Inlet Settlement Office was establish in the 1960’s under the direction of the territorial government.
+The Chesterfield Inlet Housing Association followed in 1968 to assist with the development of housing in Chesterfield Inlet settlement.

-The Hamlet of Chesterfield Inlet was established April 1st, 1980, and formed an elected municipal government in Chesterfield Inlet in the Northwest Territory.
-The Municipality of Chesterfield Inlet was established to develop sustainable/ economic and employment opportunities in Chesterfield Inlet, including infrastructure for the Hamlet of Chesterfield Inlet.
+The Hamlet of Chesterfield Inlet was establish April 1st, 1980, and formed an elected municipal government in Chesterfield Inlet in the Northwest Territory.
+The Municipality of Chesterfield Inlet was establish to develop sustainable/ economic and employment opportunities in Chesterfield Inlet, including infrastructures for the Municipality of Chesterfield Inlet.
 This preceded the new Nunavut Territory created April 1st, 1999, as a result of the Nunavut Land Claims Agreement.

-We recently completed an exciting booklet that shares a guided walking tour experience about the story of our ‘original’ Arctic community.
-A Journey Through Time takes you back to the early 20th century – our noble beginnings when the Hudson’s Bay Company and the Roman Catholic Mission established permanent operations at this location in 1911 – 1912.
-Travel through our history and then take a virtual walking tour of our community.
+We recently completed a booklet that shares a guided walking tour experience about the story of our ‘original’ Arctic community.
+A Journey Through Time that takes you back to the early 20th century of our noble beginnings when the Hudson’s Bay Company Ltd., and the Roman Catholic Mission establish permanent operations at this location in 1911 – 1912.
+Travel through our history and take a virtual walking tour of our community.
 More walking tour information including photos can be found here.